Julian Gamble: San Pablo Burgos (2021–2022)

 On November 10, 2021, he has signed with San Pablo Burgos of the Spanish Liga ACB.

-Lenovo Tenerife (2022–present)
+Bnei Herzliya (2022–2023)

 On October 10, 2022, he has signed with Bnei Herzliya of the Israeli Basketball Premier League.

+Scafati Basket (2023–2024)

+On December 8, 2023, he signed with Scafati Basket of the Lega Basket Serie A (LBA).
+He signed with The Raleigh Firebirds of the TBL on May 13, 2024, for the remainder of the TBL season.

+Hsinchu Toplus Lioneers (2024)

+On December 10, 2024, Gamble signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+On January 3, 2025, Hsinchu Toplus Lioneers terminated the contract relationship with Gamble.

-The Basketball Tournament (2014, 2017–present)
+The Basketball Tournament

 In the summers of 2014 and 2017, Gamble played in The Basketball Tournament on ESPN for team Armored Athlete.
 He competed for the $2 million prize, and for team Armored Athlete in 2017, he averaged 15.3 points per game along with 7.8 rebounds per game.

 Gamble helped take team Armored Athlete in 2017 to the West Regional Championship Game, where they lost to Team Challenge ALS 75–63.
 In TBT 2018, Gamble averaged 10 points, 10 rebounds, and 2.3 blocks per game for Armored Athlete.
 They reached the Super 16 before falling to Boeheim's Army.